Investing in your future and the worlds

 How do I pay for official exchange programs?

 Financial aid is available for official exchange programs arranged through the College.
-Students will receive no more scholarship assistance than they would have received for a term at Dartmouth.
+Financial Aid awards are adjusted to reflect the actual cost of the exchange term.
+However, students will receive no more scholarship assistance than they would have received for a term at Dartmouth.
 Any extra costs associated with the program will be covered by additional loan assistance.

 Dartmouth College has official exchange programs with the following institutions: University of California at San Diego (UCSD); Twelve College Exchange (Amherst, Bowdoin, Connecticut, Mount Holyoke, Smith, Trinity, Vassar, Wellesley, Wesleyan and Wheaton); Williams College Mystic Seaport Program in American Maritime Studies; Eugene O'Neill National Theatre Institute; Morehouse College; Spelman College; McGill University (Montreal, Canada); Keble College at Oxford (United Kingdom); Bocconi University (Milan, Italy); Chulalongkorn University (Bangkok, Thailand); Yonsei University (Seoul, Korea); University of Copenhagen (Denmark); German Universities Exchange Program; Keio University (Tokyo, Japan); Kanda Universtiy (Tokyo, Japan); Chinese University of Hong Kong